denten-books/plain-text/support/journal-articles/amodern/laminate-text-amdern.md

 Archaeology*, 3: "Media Archaeology should not be confused with archaeology as a discipline.
 When media archaeologists claim they are 'excavating' media-cultural phenomena, the word should be understood in a specific way."
-The use of quotes signals the metaphoric nature of the borrowing.
-See also Grant Wythoff, "Artifactual Interpretation"  Wythoff writes: "[H]ow do we close the metaphorical divide between the 'excavations' performed in archaeology and media archaeology?"
-(27).
-On the use of stratigraphy related to hard drive forensics see Perry and Morgan, "Materializing Media
-Archaeologies: the MAD-P Hard Drive Excavation."
+See also Grant Wythoff, "Artifactual Interpretation."
+On the use of stratigraphy related to hard drive forensics see Perry and Morgan, "Materializing Media Archaeologies: the MAD-P Hard Drive Excavation."

 [^7]: See Schenck, "Applied Paleontology"; Simonetti, "Between the Vertical and the Horizontal: Time and Space in Archaeology"; and Geikie, "The Rise of